gitlost/gs-only-pdf-preview/README.md

 ### Tool ###

-A basic administration tool to regenerate (or generate, if they previously didn't have a preview) the previews of all PDFs uploaded to the system is included.
+A basic administration tool to regenerate (or generate, if they previously didn't have a preview) the previews of all PDFs uploaded to the system is included (any previously generated intermediate preview thumbnails will be removed if their dimensions differ).
 Note that if you have a lot of PDFs you may experience the White Screen Of Death (WSOD) if the tool exceeds the [maximum execution time](http://php.net/manual/en/info.configuration.php#ini.max-execution-time) allowed.
 Note also that as the filenames of the previews don't (normally) change, you will probably have to refresh your browser to see the updated thumbnails.

 As workarounds for the possible WSOD issue above, and as facilities in themselves, a "Regenerate PDF Previews" bulk action is added to the list mode of the Media Library, and a "Regenerate Preview" row action is added to each PDF entry in the list.
 So previews can be regenerated in batches or individually instead.

+### Patches ###

+As a bonus version 1.0.2 patches WordPress to allow linking to the preview image in "Add Media" when editing a post ([#39618 Insert PDF Thumbnail into Editor](https://core.trac.wordpress.org/ticket/39618)).
+Also patches [#39630 PDF Thumbnails in Media Library Don't Fall Back to Full Size](https://core.trac.wordpress.org/ticket/39630).

 ### And ###

 A google-cheating schoolboy French translation is supplied.

-The plugin runs on WP 4.7.0 and 4.7.1, and requires Ghostscript to be installed on the server.
-The plugin should run on PHP 5.2.17 to 7.1, and on both Unix and Windows systems.
+The plugin runs on WP 4.7.0 to 4.7.2, and requires Ghostscript to be installed on the server.
+The plugin should run on PHP 5.2.17 to 7.1, and on both Unix and Windows servers.

 The project is on [github](https://github.com/gitlost/gs-only-pdf-preview).